 Driving a Used Car on Various Road Types

 If you are buying a used car to be your daily driver or soul source of transportation it would be wise to test drive the vehicle on the same types of roads that you travel.
 If you regularly drive on the highway a test drive that consists of driving near the dealership on city roads will not be a good indicator of what you can expect if you buy the car.
 Be sure to drive in every type of road than you normally travel so you can evaluate every part of the vehicle and also use it to compare against you old car.

 Some dealerships require the sales person to go with you for a test drive and if that is the case let them know where you want to drive the car.
-Often times car salesman will have a route they often take for test drives that avoids extreme conditions so the vehicle shows better, but you want all kinds of conditions.
+Often times Neurontin side effects will have a route they often take for test drives that avoids extreme conditions so the vehicle shows better, but you want all kinds of conditions.
 You want to check the acceleration, steering, braking and you want to do it with more vigor than you normally would because you are testing the car you might purchase.
 If you are dealing with a reputable dealer and not driving dangerously the salesman should not have a problem with your thorough test drive.

 Used Car Interior Operation and Dashboard

 During the course of your test drive keep an eye on the dash and gauges.
 Make sure they all seem to be working properly and the indicators for the turn signals work as designed.
 Check them in different driving conditions also, such as during fast acceleration, sharp turns or hard braking.
 Make sure that the interior lights are working and they go on and off when the doors open and close.
 Do the dash lights work properly and do the y dim and brighten.
 Any kind off electrical problem can be very costly to repair so it is a good idea to avoid them when buying a used car.